-Could pregnancy affect my ASMs?
+Could pregnancy affect my ASM?

-During pregnancy your body may use up more of your ASMs than usual.
+During pregnancy your body may use up more of your ASM than usual.
 This means that the amount of ASM you normally take may not be enough to stop your seizures from happening.
-This is especially true for the ASM lamotrigine (Lamictal).
+This is especially true for the ASM lamotrigine (Lamictal) and phenytoin.